ARRESTS.ORG NJ – SEARCH NEW JERSEY ARREST RECORDS

 New Jersey Department of Corrections (NJCOC) Search

 The New Jersey Department of Corrections offers an online tool for accessing criminal records of both current and released inmates from state prisons.
-Whether armed with a state identification number or only armed with a name, individuals can utilize this search engine to retrieve detailed information on any incarcerated individual in New Jersey.
+Whether armed with a state identification number or only armed with a name, individuals can ..search for available public information on current or former incarcerated individuals in New Jersey.
 This information encompasses personal details such as height, weight, and birth date, as well as comprehensive criminal record data.

 This encompasses details about the individual’s convictions, the duration of their sentence, and the scheduled release date, providing a thorough overview of their criminal history.

 When utilizing the search engine, enter all pertinent information available.
 This may encompass personal characteristics (e.g., hair color, eye color, race), age range, and, if known, the county where the individual is currently incarcerated.
-Through this process, you can uncover details about a person’s charges while in prison, access prisoner mugshots, and obtain other valuable information, including their anticipated release date.
+Through this process, you can uncover details about a person’s charges while in prison, may include a publicly available booking photo if released by the Department of Corrections.
+Not all mugshots are accessible., and obtain other valuable information, including their anticipated release date.

 Retrieving & Obtaining a Copy of Criminal Records